Should You Cover Microgreen Seeds? – A Test

 Covered with Weight Added

-Even though these seeds were grown in the dark and with a heavy weight pushing down on them, they have the best germination and growth of the four methods.
+Even though these seeds were grown in the dark with a heavy weight pushing down on them, they have the best germination and growth of the four methods.

 The yellow color is due to being grown in the dark.